ibm-cloud-docs/dl/order-connect.md

 ## Completing the connection
 {: #complete-connection-connect}

-After you create your {{site.data.keyword.dl_short}} order, the {{site.data.keyword.dl_short}} table indicates a **Provisioned** connection status.
+After you create your {{site.data.keyword.dl_short}} order, the {{site.data.keyword.dl_short}} dashboard indicates a **Provisioned** connection status.
 You must then configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
 After this completes, the BGP status indicates `Established`.

 **Next steps**

-* Contact your Connect provider and negotiate connectivity to your on-premises or colocation.
+* Contact your network provider and negotiate connectivity to your on-premises or colocation.
-* Order a virtual circuit through your Connect provider and reference the case ID of the {{site.data.keyword.dl_short}} Connect request as your Request ID or Authorization ID.
+* Take note of the service key of the gateway, then create a request on the provider portal to order a virtual circuit.
+Reference the case ID of the {{site.data.keyword.dl_short}} Connect request as your Request ID or Authorization ID.

+   To locate the service key, navigate to the [{{site.data.keyword.dl_short}} dashboard](https://cloud.ibm.com/interconnectivity/direct-link), then click the Direct Link name in the table to show its details.
+   {: note}

+* After you place your order, return to the Direct Link dashboard in the IBM Cloud console to review your configuration and finalize creation of the direct link.
+Estimated pricing pricing is shown for your approval.

 ## Locations
 {: #connect-classic-locations}